-By default, all users are non-private, which means that their emails can be read by any of the administrators of the organization.
+By default, all users are non-private, which means their emails can be read by any organization administrator.
 This might be desirable for employee oversight and compliance reasons.
-Non-private accounts are only accessible by administrators of your organization, it is not possible for ProtonMail to read the emails of ANY user of your organization, including also the non-private users.

-When creating a new user, select the Private button shown in the module:
+When adding a new user, turn the Private switch on.

 How to designate an existing user as a private user